TheBrownSound/Wildbit-test/README.md

 Emphasized the silver plan which is the clear "sweet spot".
 Gives the user a focal point to draw thier attention.
 Without a focal point the user is forced to attempt to evaluate all the plans.

+Reordered plan features based on perceived level of importance when looking for project hosting.

 Removed the "servers/repository" item from plan descriptions.
 Did multiple usability tests on various developers.
 Was overwhelmingly confusing even with the tooltip and didn't contribute helping the user make a plan decision.

 Moved the gold, platinum and diamond extra features down below the standard features.
 Existing layout did a good job of connecting the features to the individual plans, but at the expense of adding extra noise.